Trivernis/silo/README.md

 #### Hooks

-All `.nu` files in the `hooks` folder in the repos root are interpreted as hook scripts.
+All `.hook.lua` files in the `hooks` folder in the repos root are interpreted as hook scripts.
 Currently there's four functions that can be defined in these scripts that correspond to events of the same name:
 ```